Summary: in this tutorial, you will learn how to use the Oracle ANY

 Introduction to the Oracle ANY operator #

-The Oracle ANY operator is used to compare a value to a list of values or result set returned by a subquery.
-The following illustrates the syntax of the ANY operator when it is used with a list or subquery:
+operator allows you to compare a value to a list of values or result set returned by a subquery.

 operator ANY ( v1, v2, v3)